-Eric Osborne makes his television series debut as Miles in Degrassi's thirteenth season.
+Eric made his television series debut as Miles in Degrassi's thirteenth season.
 Currently attending high school, Eric's professional acting career began only six months before joining Degrassi with the "Hockey is Ours" commercial for Nike.
-Eric's talent doesn't end at acting.
-He has sung and played guitar and piano at local festivals and cafés.
+Eric's talent doesn't end at acting - he has sung and played guitar and piano at local festivals and cafés.
 In school theatre productions, Eric has played the roles of Willie Wonka in Charlie and the Chocolate Factory and Mowgli in The Jungle Book.
-In his spare time, Eric enjoys soccer, water and downhill skiing, wakeboarding and hockey.
+In his spare time, Eric enjoys soccer, water and downhill skiing, wake boarding and hockey.

 Spencer made his television series debut as Hunter mid-way through Degrassi's thirteenth season.
 Before joining the show, Spencer appeared in school productions of Anne of Green Gables, Oliver, Guys and Dolls, A Christmas Carol, Beauty and the Beast, Into the Woods and Seussical.